How to recover from student loan default

 1. Keep track of all your loans

-Make sure federal student loan payment breaks, such as deferment and forbearance, are properly recorded.
-If there are any errors, contact the loan servicer in charge of that particular loan.
-(If you don’t’ know who your servicer is, you can find out here.)
+Make sure federal student loan payment pauses, like deferment and forbearance.
+If there are any errors, contact the loan servicer for that loan.
 If you are in default, contact the guaranty agency that administers your loan and collects from borrowers.

 To check on the status of your private student loans, log in to your account on the lender’s website.

-There is an income-driven plan for paying off federal student loans in default.
-This plan allows you to make payments based on income.
-After a number of monthly, on-time payments, your loan can be out of default.
+Loan rehabilitation is one way of getting your federal student loans out of default.
+You can work with your loan servicer and make a set number of on-time, monthly payments under a rehabilitation agreement.
 Then you can get on a regular income-driven repayment plan, or any other plan you choose.
 At this point, the default can be removed from your credit report.
 However, it will still show late payments that were reported by your servicer before the loan went into default.

 3. Review your credit reports